Voice (grammar): Ting's theory (1998)

-Huang and Liu’s Theory (2014)
+Huang and Liu's theory (2014)

 Huang and Liu (2014) argued that Bei construction is not a special construction that involves the passivization of intransitive verbs.
-They believe that what is passivized isn’t the VP itself (in Bei-VP construction), but actually a null light verb with a causative, putative or activity predicate that takes VP as its complement or adjunct.
+They believe that what is passivized isn't the VP itself (in Bei-VP construction), but actually a null light verb with a causative, putative or activity predicate that takes VP as its complement or adjunct.
 In their analysis, VP part in Bei-VP construction acquires its categorical feature by an agreement relation with a category-creating light verb, and it serves as the complement or adjunct of that light verb.
-What makes it different from other constructions is that it doesn’t have grammatical active sources (note: null light verb constructions are abundant in Old Chinese).
+What makes it different from other constructions is that it doesn't have grammatical active sources (null light verb constructions are abundant in Old Chinese).
 The head of this construction is a null light verb with the semantics of CAUSE and DO, referring to several causative or executive events.
 Huang and Liu's theory of Bei construction can explain the usage of Bei in both Modern Chinese and Old Chinese.

-Yip's Theory (2016)
+Yip's theory (2016)

 According to Yip et al. (2016), there are three forms in passive voice depending on the tone and emphasis.
 They are notional passive, formal passive, and lexical passive.

 Notional passive

 No formal passive marker is needed and carries an expository tone.
 It is the most common form of passive voice in Mandarin and is extremely colloquial.
-Passive marker is excluded in notional passive because the sentence relies on the hearer’s common sense or their knowledge of the world.
+Passive marker is excluded in notional passive because the sentence relies on the hearer's common sense or their knowledge of the world.
 Thus, this passive voice is expressed implicitly.
 Furthermore, notional passive sentences can be representing either positive or negative meanings.

 Here is an example of notional passive:

 In other voices in Mandarin, “object + transitive verb” construction is usually used.
 However, “topic + explanatory comment” is the common structure for notional passive.
 There is no surface passive marker in the sentence, but the underlying meaning does carry a passive voice.

 The negation of notional passive is similar to English negation.
 Both are achieved by adding the negator “mei(you)没(有)” right before the transitive verb.
 In fact, in negation, “le” is no longer necessary in the sentence.

 Here is an example of negation of notional passive: